• Skip to primary navigation

 How do you earn the Southwest Companion Pass?

 Obviously, that’s an insane number of Rapid Rewards Points if you were earning them only by flying.
-Unless you’re a hardcore business traveler who always flies Southwest Airlines, it’s basically impossible to get to 125k Rapid Reward Points through travel alone in a single calendar year.
+Unless you’re a hardcore traveler who always flies Southwest Airlines, it’s basically impossible to get to 135k Rapid Reward Points through travel alone in a single calendar year.

 See, I knew there was a catch.

-The easiest way to earn 125k is by applying for and meeting the minimum spend requirement on the Chase Southwest credit cards to earn the welcome bonus.
+The easiest way to earn the 135k you need is by applying for and meeting the minimum spend requirement on the Chase Southwest credit cards to earn the welcome bonus.

 In the past, it was possible to get 2 Southwest personal cards.
-However, Chase has tightened the rules and now only allows 1 personal card in the Southwest family of cards at a time.
+However, Chase has tightened the rules and now only allows you to hold 1 personal card in the Southwest family of cards at a time.

 The good news is it’s still possible to be approved for 1 Southwest personal credit card and 1 Southwest Business card or both Southwest Business credit cards.